thenexthub/Codira/docs/StringDesign.rst

   interface and/or correct any ``NSString`` misfeatures is still TBD and wide open for discussion.

-* We can create a new modular interface in pure Swift, including a ``Locale`` module that addresses localized string operations, an ``Encoding`` module that addresses character encoding schemes, a ``Regex`` module that provides regular expression functionality, etc.  Again, the specifics are TBD.
+* We can create a new modular interface in pure Codira, including a ``Locale`` module that addresses localized string operations, an ``Encoding`` module that addresses character encoding schemes, a ``Regex`` module that provides regular expression functionality, etc.  Again, the specifics are TBD.

-* When all else fails, users can convert their Swift ``String``\ s to ``NSString``\ s when they want to access ``NSString``-specific
+* When all else fails, users can convert their Codira ``String``\ s to ``NSString``\ s when they want to access ``NSString``-specific
   functionality:

   .. parsed-literal::

-    **NString(mySwiftString)**\ .localizedStandardCompare(otherSwiftString)
+    **NString(myCodiraString)**\ .localizedStandardCompare(otherCodiraString)

-For Swift version 1.0, we err on the side of keeping the string interface small, coherent, and sufficient for implementing higher-level functionality.
+For Codira version 1.0, we err on the side of keeping the string interface small, coherent, and sufficient for implementing higher-level functionality.